awsdocs/aws-security-hub-user-guide/doc_source/securityhub-partner-providers.md

 # Available third\-party partner product integrations<a name="securityhub-partner-providers"></a>

 AWS Security Hub is integrated with the following third\-party products\.
-For each provider, the table indicates how the integration interacts with findings\.
+For each provider, the list indicates how the integration interacts with findings\.
 An integration can perform the following actions:
 + Send findings that it generates to Security Hub\.
 + Receive findings from Security Hub\.
 + Update findings in Security Hub\.
 Integrations that receive findings from Security Hub might also update those findings\.

-If applicable, the table also specifies the product ARN\.
+If applicable, the list also specifies the product ARN\.
 Integrations that send findings to Security Hub always have an ARN\.

 **Note**
 Some integrations are not available in Africa \(Cape Town\), Europe \(Milan\), AWS GovCloud \(US\-East\), or AWS GovCloud \(US\-West\)\.
 If an integration is not supported, it is not listed on the console **Integrations** page\.